-- Requires ODJFS to implement and oversee use of a Child Placement Level of Care Tool on a pilot basis for 18 months in up to ten counties. - Requires ODJFS to provide for an independent evaluation of the pilot program to rate the program's success in certain areas. - Requires ODJFS to seek maximum federal financial participation to support the pilot program and the evaluation and to seek state funding to implement the pilot program and to contract for the independent evaluation.
+- Requires ODJFS to implement and oversee use of a Child Placement Level of Care Tool on a pilot basis for 18 months in up to ten counties. - Requires the pilot program in each county to include the county and at least one PCPA or PNA. - Requires ODJFS to provide for an independent evaluation of the pilot program to rate the program's success in certain areas. - Requires ODJFS to seek maximum federal financial participation to support the pilot program and the evaluation. - Requires ODJFS to seek state funding to implement the pilot program and to contract for the independent evaluation. - Permits ODJFS to adopt rules in accordance with the Administrative Procedure Act necessary to carry out the purposes of the pilot program.